News|Safety equipment April 14, 2014

 To ensure the results are correct and the testing procedure is applied to the minimum standards AS/NZS17025, these tests are to be carried out in a NATA (National Association of Testing Authorities) laboratory and certified accordingly.

-There is a lower rating for limited free fall of 12kN through 600mm only, however the AS/NZS1891 standard dedicated a special appendix alerting the users to the likelihood of misuse, and as such the systems should be designed to sustain falls loads.
+There is a lower rating for limited free fall of 12kN through 600mm only, however, the AS/NZS1891 standard dedicated a special appendix alerting the users to the likelihood of misuse, and as such the systems should be designed to sustain fall loads.

 Top-fixed anchors